CouncilDataProject/cdp-frontend/CONTRIBUTING.md

     $ git checkout -b {your_development_type}/{short-description}
     ```
     Ex: feature/add-transcript-component or bugfix/handle-file-not-found<br>
+## Your Work

 Now you can make your changes locally.<br>
+Use `npm run storybook` to see your changes to individual components as you work.
+If you are creating new components, add new storybook files (name-of-your-component.stories.mdx) to accompany them.
+## Checking Your Work

 * When you're done making changes, check that your changes pass linting, formatting,
 tests, and that the package builds: